puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 ## Task: LAB7.3 Port Forwarding

-Kubernetes allows you to Forward arbitrary Ports to your Development-Workstation.
-This allows you to access Admin-Consoles, Databases etc, even when they are not exposed externaly.
-Port Forwarding are handled by the Kubernetes Master and therefore tunneled from the Client via HTTPS.
-This allows you to access the Kubernetes Platform even when there are restrictive Firewalls and/or Proxies between your Workstation and Kubernetes.
+Kubernetes allows you to forward arbitrary ports to your development workstation.
+This allows you to access admin consoles, databases etc, even when they are not exposed externaly.
+Port forwarding are handled by the Kubernetes master and therefore tunneled from the client via HTTPS.
+This allows you to access the Kubernetes platform even when there are restrictive firewalls and/or proxies between your workstation and Kubernetes.

 Exercise: Access the Spring Boot Metrics from [Lab 4](04_deploy_dockerimage.md).